mdfkprnv/data-analyst-pranav/README.md

     - Data Quality and Integrity: AWS Glue automates data governance to ensure completeness, uniqueness, and data freshness.
 This automation helps maintain the reliability of datasets used in analysis.

   - Performance Efficiency
-    - Optimized Resource Usage: The platform efficiently uses Amazon S3 for storing raw, processed, and curated datasets, handling large volumes of data seamlessly.
+    - Optimized Resource Usage: The platform efficiently uses Amazon S3 to store raw, processed, and curated datasets, handling large volumes of data seamlessly.
     - Resource Monitoring and Tuning: AWS CloudWatch continuously tracks resource performance, including CPU and memory usage.
-Bottlenecks are identified in real-time to optimize resource utilization.
+Bottlenecks are identified in real time to optimize resource utilization.
     - Right Sizing of Resources: The platform allocates resources, like instances and storage, based on performance needs, ensuring optimal resource allocation and avoiding over-provisioning.

   - Cost Optimization